 Do not permit students to eat meals separately to your family.
 It is an expectation of homestay that student eat at the same time as everybody else.
-If any issues arise regarding this please contact the International Student Assistant.
+If any issues arise regarding this please contact the Assistant to Head of Admissions.